-To add any type of static content, in the same design and visual style as that of other widgets, to your pages, use the Static Content widget.
+To add any type of static content, in the same design and visual style as that of other widgets, use the Static Content widget.
 In this way, the content in the static content also has the same layout style options as the other widgets.
 You can experiment with background colors of this widget or simply choose the branding color of your app.

 User Profile Widget

 To add a contact information outside the employee directory, use the User Profile widget.
 This is useful if you want to show a contact, for example, on the Contact Us page.
 If the user profile contains details, such as location, department, job title, and so on, those are displayed.